sensu/sensu-docs/content/sensu-go/6.8/catalog/build-private-catalog.md

 2. Navigate to your local copy of the repository that stores the Sensu integrations.
 This example uses https://github.com/sensu/catalog, so the repository is `catalog`:
 {{< code shell >}}
-cd ../catalog
+cd catalog
 {{< /code >}}

+3. In the following command, replace <INTEGRATION_REPO> with the name of your local repository of integrations.
-3. Validate the integration repository contents:
+Then, run this command to validate the integration repository contents:
 {{< code shell >}}
-../catalog-api/catalog-api catalog validate
+../catalog-api/catalog-api <INTEGRATION_REPO> validate
 {{< /code >}}

+   The response lists the integrations found in the local integration repository:

+   {{< code text >}}
+11:05AM INF Found integration version name=ansible-tower-remediation namespace=ansible source=path version=99991231.0.0
+11:05AM INF Found integration version name=aws-alb-monitoring namespace=aws source=path version=99991231.0.0
+11:05AM INF Found integration version name=aws-ec2-monitoring namespace=aws source=path version=99991231.0.0
+...
+11:05AM INF Found integration version name=wavefront-metrics namespace=wavefront source=path version=99991231.0.0
+{{< /code >}}

+{{% notice note %}}
+**NOTE**: The catalog-api command line tool also includes [server and preview subcommands](../catalog-reference/#catalog-api-subcommands) for viewing your catalog in the web UI during development.
+{{% /notice %}}

 ## Generate the private catalog

-With a validated repository, you can generate your private catalog locally:
+With a validated repository, you can generate your private catalog locally.
+The `generate` subcommand generates the static API in a temporary directory, `/tmp/generated-api/`:

 {{< code shell >}}
 ../catalog-api/catalog-api catalog generate
 {{< /code >}}

-The `generate` subcommand generates the static API in a temporary directory, `/tmp/generated-api/`.
 To specify a different temporary directory, use the `--temp-dir` command line flag:

 {{< code shell >}}